LiShuMing/starrocks/docs/en/administration/management/FE_configuration.md

 - Unit: -
 - Is mutable: Yes
 - Description: The minimum number of rows to collect for sampled collection.
 If the parameter value exceeds the actual number of rows in your table, full collection is performed.
 - Introduced in: -

+##### statistics_min_sample_row_ratio

+- Default: 0.01
+- Type: Double
+- Unit: -
+- Is mutable: Yes
+- Description: The minimum sample row ratio for statistics collection.
+- Introduced in: -

+##### statistics_sample_ndv_estimator

+- Default: DUJ1
+- Type: String
+- Unit: -
+- Is mutable: Yes
+- Description: The NDV estimator strategy.
+Valid values: DUJ1/GEE/LINEAR/POLYNOMIAL.
+- Introduced in: -

+##### statistic_sample_collect_partition_size

+- Default: 300
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The partition size of sample collect.
+Default is 300 partitions.
+- Introduced in: -

+##### statistic_sample_collect_ratio_threshold_of_first_load

+- Default: 0.1
+- Type: Double
+- Unit: -
+- Is mutable: Yes
+- Description: If changed ratio of a table/partition is larger than this threshold, the system would use sample statistics instead of full statistics.
+- Introduced in: -

+##### statistic_use_meta_statistics

+- Default: true
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Whether to use meta statistics.
+- Introduced in: -

+##### statistics_max_multi_column_combined_num

+- Default: 10
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: Collect multi-column combined statistics maximum column numbers.
+- Introduced in: -

+##### enable_sync_statistics_load

+- Default: false
+- Type: Boolean
+- Unit: -
+- Is mutable: Yes
+- Description: Synchronously load statistics for testing purpose.
+- Introduced in: -

+##### collect_stats_io_tasks_per_connector_operator

+- Default: 4
+- Type: Int
+- Unit: -
+- Is mutable: Yes
+- Description: The maximum number of IO tasks for each connector operator in collect statistic.
+- Introduced in: -

 ##### histogram_buckets_size